 Want to perk up leftover plain rice or Rice A Roni Pilaf rice?
 Combine the rice with partially defrosted stir fry vegetables and soy sauce (to your taste).
-Add a small can of mushrooms, a can of sliced water chestnuts, and a few chopped green onions.
-Mix all together, add the soy sauce, and heat in a large fry pan.
-Toss while heating.

 I use a rice cooker and often have leftover rice.
 Rather than throw it away, I do what my old Japanese roommate used to do, freeze it!
 Place leftover cooked rice in plastic wrap or a ziploc baggie and put it in the freezer.
 It will keep for a long time and only need a few seconds in the microwave to heat up.
 Tastes great after being frozen.

 *Tip - freeze in individual serving sizes for a quick lunch.
 Add some frozen veggies and sauce and voila!